 - When starting JQM, "address already in use" error appears.
-Change the ports of your nodes (by default a node is on a random free port, but you may have started multiple nodes on the same port) - When starting JQM, "Unable to build EntityManager factory" error appears.
-It means JQM cannot connect to its database.
-Check the information in the conf/resource.xml file. - Problem with the download of the dependencies during the execution: Your nexus or repositories configuration must be wrong.
+Change the ports of your nodes (by default a node is on a random free port, but you may have started multiple nodes on the same port) - Problem with the download of the dependencies during the execution: Your nexus or repositories configuration must be wrong.
 Check your pom.xml or the JQM global parameters.